Ginxss/tfds/README.md

 ```
 tf::hash_table<std::string, int> table;
 ```
-You can set a custom table size and turn of checking for duplicate keys in the constructor:
+You can set a custom table size and turn off checking for duplicate keys in the constructor:
 ```
 tf::hash_table<std::string, int> table(10, false);
 ```